Old Heidelberg Road is an east-west access road in Alphington:

 Streets Alive Yarra suggests the following way forward:

-- Negotiate a land swap between government and the adjoining land owner (which could be either formal or informal) enabling the private land owner to retain some structures (e.g. the playground under the blue shade sail, and the full area of the sports field), and enabling the construction of an informal access path
+- Negotiate a land swap between government and the adjoining land owner that enables the land owner to retain some structures (e.g. the full area of the marked sports field) and enables council to construct an access path to the Darebin Creek Trail

-- Remove the brick wall and gates that block the road and footpaths
+- Remove the brick wall that blocks the road, remove the gates that block the footpaths, and return the management of on-street parking to council

 Estimated costs: